psholtz/MIT-SICP/Section-1.3/README.md

 Procedures as Returned Values
 -----------------------------

-In addition to passing procedures as arguments to other procedures, we can also return procedures as return values.
+In addition to passing procedures as arguments to other procedures, we can also return procedures as returned values.

 This is illustrated nicely by the following series of examples.